f5devcentral/f5-agility-labs-sslviz/docs/class1/labinfo.rst

    You will not need to use SSH to access the UDF lab environment, so no SSH Key needs to be configured.

-From the :bred:`DEPLOYMENT` tab, you will access the :bred:`DESKTOP-OUTBOUND` system over RDP.
+From the :bred:`DEPLOYMENT` tab, you will access the :bred:`Ubuntu18.04 Client` system over RDP.
 You can select the window resolution for the RDP session.
 An RDP file will be downloaded to your local system and you will need to open it to connect.